 At least seven injured as Israeli tank ‘accidentally’ hits Egyptian border

-Marwan Bishara, Al Jazeera’s senior political analyst, said the incident could spur further warnings from Cairo to Israel.
+Marwan Bishara, Al Jazeera’s senior political analyst, said the incident could could further complicate Israel’s relationship with Egypt.

 Shell fragments from an Israeli tank have hit the Egyptian border, injuring at least seven people including several Egyptian border guards, according to the militaries of both countries.